MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 ## Long description

 > [!NOTE]
-> This article will show you the syntax and methods for using regular
+> This article shows the syntax and methods for using regular expressions in
-> expressions in PowerShell, not all syntax is discussed.
+> PowerShell.
+It doesn't cover all possible expressions.
 For a more complete
 > reference, see the [Regular Expression Language - Quick Reference][03].

 A regular expression is a pattern used to match text.
 It can be made up of